TeleAI-mcp/fast-web-app-1a05/README.md

-# fast-web-app-1a05
+# Fast Web App 1A05

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.